 Key Information.
 This field is 2 octets and specifies characteristics of the key.
 See Figure 11-33 (Key Information bit layout).

-Key MIC (bit 8): this bit is set to 1 if a MIC is in this EAPOL-Key frame and is set to 0 if this message contains no MIC.
+Key MIC (bit 8): when using a non-AEAD cipher, this bit is set to 1 if a MIC is in this EAPOL-Key frame and is set to 0 if this message contains no MIC.
+When using an AEAD cipher this bit is set to 0.

 EAPOL-Key IV.
 This field is 16 octets.
 It contains the IV used with the KEK.
 It shall contain 0 when an IV is not required.
-It should be initialized by taking the current value of the global key counter (see 11.6.11 (RSNA Authenticator key management state machine)) and then incrementing the counter.
+When using a non-AEAD cipher, it should be initialized by taking the current value of the global key counter (see 11.6.11 (RSNA Authenticator key management state machine)) and then incrementing the counter.
 Note that only the lower 16 octets of the counter value are used.
+When the AKM is 00-0F-AC-<ANA-1> or 00-0F-AC-<ANA-2> the current value of the AEAD counter from the PTKSA is copied to the left-most 13 octets of this field.

 Key MIC.
-The EAPOL Key MIC is a MIC of the EAPOL-Key frames, from and including the EAPOL protocol version field to and including the Key Data field, calculated with the Key MIC field set to 0.
+When using a non-AEAD cipher, the EAPOL Key MIC is a MIC of the EAPOL-Key frames, from and including the EAPOL protocol version field to and including the Key Data field, calculated with the Key MIC field set to 0.
 If the Encrypted Key Data subfield (of the Key Information field) is 1, the Key Data field is encrypted prior to computing the MIC.
+When using an AEAD cipher, the EAPOL Key MIC is empty.
 The length of this field depends on the negotiated AKM as defined in 11.6.3 (EAPOL-Key frame construction and processing).

 Key Data.

 If the Encrypted Key Data subfield (of the Key Information field) is 1, the entire Key Data field shall be encrypted.
 If the Key Data field uses the NIST AES key wrap, then the Key Data field shall be padded before encrypting if the key data length is less than 16 octets or if it is not a multiple of 8.
 The padding consists of appending a single octet 0xdd followed by zero or more 0x00 octets.
 When processing a received EAPOL-Key frame, the receiver shall ignore this trailing padding.
+If the Key Data field uses an AEAD cipher, then the Key Data field shall not be padded and the AAD for the encipherment operation shall be the data of the EAPOL-Key frame from the EAPOL protocol version field (inclusive) to the Key Data field (exclusive).
+If the AEAD cipher requires a unique counter it shall use the EAPOL-Key IV.
 Key Data fields that are encrypted, but do not contain the GroupKey or SMK KDE, shall be accepted.

 Instruct the editor to modify section 11.6.3 (and table 11-8) as indicated: